cytoflow/cytoflow/docs/index.rst

 * **Windows**: `Download the installer <https://cytoflow.github.io/>`_,
   then run it.
 * **MacOS (10.10+)**: `Download the ZIP file <https://cytoflow.github.io/>`_.
   Unzip the file, then double-click to run the program.
-Depending on your security settings, you may have to specifically enable this program (it's not signed.)
+Make sure you select whether you are on an Intel- or ARM-powered Mac.
 * **Linux**: `Download the tarball <https://cytoflow.github.io>`_.
   Extract it, then run the *cytoflow* binary.